selfxyz/tee-monorepo/initialization/init-params-decoder/README.md

 ![Marlin Oyster Logo](./logo.svg)

-# Init Params Manager
+# Init Params Decoder

-This project provides an encoder and decoder for initialization parameters for enclaves.
-The encoder is expected to be used by users to encode their initialization parameters before deployment.
-The decoder is expected to be used inside enclaves to decode the initialization parameters and extract them onto the enclave filesystem.
+This project provides a decoder for initialization parameters for enclaves.
+It is expected to be used inside enclaves to decode the initialization parameters and extract them onto the enclave filesystem.

 ## Build